zosiaszy/zosiaszy/README.md

 ## 📖 About me

-- 💻 I'm a junior full-stack web developer
+💻 I'm a Junior Front-End Developer with a passion for crafting interactive and accessible web experiences.<br>
-- 🚀 My Development Journey is just beginning.
-I’m excited to explore new technologies and grow as a developer.
-I love learning and taking on new challenges!
+🎓🧪 Former chemist turned developer – because I realized I enjoy solving problems with code more than pipettes and pH meters 😉 🚀 Currently expanding my skillset and aspiring to become a Full-Stack Developer.

+- Studying Computer Science at University of Lodz
+- Currently working on my [gym-project](https://github.com/zosiaszy/gym-project)

 ---

+### 🤝 Let’s connect!

-### I’m open to collaboration and love working on exciting projects.
+I’m open to collaboration and love working on exciting projects.
-Feel free to check out my repositories and reach out!
+Feel free to reach out!

 ---